Sticky Five-Spice Chicken

 Hoisin sauce: Hoisin sauce is a thick sauce that’s slightly sweet, with hints of five-spice and garlic.

 Ginger, garlic: For the most intense flavor, go for fresh ginger and garlic that’s been grated and minced.
-If you only have access to the powdered stuff, that’s fine to use as well.
+If you only have access to the powdered kind, that’s fine to use as well.

 Instructions